RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

   - Two issues cause 80% of claims
     - poor communication resulting in a lack of common understanding between solicitor and client
     - Inadequate work processing systems to help solicitors and support staff ensure that a consistently high standard of work is achieved in each and every matter
-  - Advocates’ immunity
+  - Advocates' immunity
-    -  Won’t be sued by client in relation where the work of the lawyer is not only intimately connected with the conduct of the case, but also functionally connected to the judge’s decision.
+    -  Won't be sued by client in relation where the work of the lawyer is not only intimately connected with the conduct of the case, but also functionally connected to the judge's decision.
 - The Lawyer-Client relationship - The Duty of Loyalty
   - Duty of Loyalty
     - a duty to act in good faith, a duty of confidentiality (rule 9) and a duty to avoid conflict with the interests of the client.